KarlOfDuty/CustomLoadouts/README.md

 Can also be used to set up special subclasses with customized loadouts with a customisable chance to get the loadout on spawn.

-IMPORTANT: Turn off smart class picker in smod or wrong items may be given to players as it changes their class on spawn.

 ## Installation

 Extract the release zip and place the contents in sm_plugins.